lpewton/stock-controller/README.md

 ## Credits:
 A lot of this project was based on the projects shown at the Full Stack Software Developement Professional Diploma at Code Institute.
 Especially the *I think therefore I Blog* and *Hello Django* projects.

 I also got a some of the ideas and coding techniques from participating in Code Institute hackathons and Stack Overflow.
+For instance, the code for the search recipe and ingredients was learnt from my the March hackaton *Women in tech* team.

 I would like to thank the shop manager for allowing me to use the buisness as a test for my learning carreer and for taking the time to meet with me when we did.